bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 A: In case your TFT does **not** have an EXP connector at all (TFT28 v1 for example), you can not use the Marlin emulator mode.

 B: In case your mainboard provides **EXP1 and EXP2**, you have to connect 2 ribbon cables connecting EXP1 and EXP2 of the mainboard to EXP1 and EXP2 of the TFT.
-In the Marlin firmware of your mainboard, make sure that **ONLY** the "REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER" is activated in Configuration.h and that all other controllers (especially the "CR10_STOCKDISPLAY") are **De**activated.
+In the Marlin firmware of your mainboard, make sure that **ONLY** the "REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER" is activated in Configuration.h and that all other controllers are **De**activated (especially the "CR10_STOCKDISPLAY").

 C: In case you have an **"E3" mainboard** which provides a **single EXP connector**, you have to connect 1 ribbon cable connecting EXP of the mainboard to **EXP3** of the TFT.
 In case your TFT does **not** provide an EXP3 connector but only two 10pin connectors (TFT24 v1.1 for example) you will need a "Y-split" cable with one 10pin connector on one side (for the mainboard) and two 10pin connectors on the other side (for the TFT).
-In the Marlin firmware of your mainboard, make sure that **ONLY** the "CR10_STOCKDISPLAY" is activated in Configuration.h and that all other controllers (especially the "REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER") are **De**activated.
+In the Marlin firmware of your mainboard, make sure that **ONLY** the "CR10_STOCKDISPLAY" is activated in Configuration.h and that all other controllers are **De**activated (especially the "REPRAP_DISCOUNT_FULL_GRAPHIC_SMART_CONTROLLER").

 ![Screenshot 2021-03-07 at 22 41 02](https://user-images.githubusercontent.com/54359396/110255941-96fe4400-7f96-11eb-93b9-199c5be14eb8.png)